risevest/octonet/docs/Manager.md

-# Consumer
+# Manager

-This describes the NatsConsumer API.
+This describes the Queue Manager API.

 ## Decorators

 Decorators are annotations required to support the event classes.
 The two decorators used in Octonet are as follows:

-- **stream** [*@stream(name: string, ...groupMiddleware)*]: This decorator is annotated at the top of an event class (more on that later) to depict an event group.
+- **jobs** [*@stream(name: string, ...groupMiddleware)*]: This decorator is annotated at the top of an event class (more on that later) to depict an event group.
 It's a way of grouping an event and its related handlers.

-- **subscribe** [_@subscribe(event: string, ...middleware)_]: The handler decorator is annotated at the top of a handler function (contained in an event class).
+- **command** [_@subscribe(event: string, ...middleware)_]: The handler decorator is annotated at the top of a handler function (contained in an event class).
 It is executed when a particular event is dispatched.

-## Consumer
+## Manager

 The Octonet Consumer is used to listen for events dispatched from different topics on the **NATS server**.
 These events are then handled by event classes containing handler functions.